Miami Marlins at San Francisco Giants preview

 BOTTOM LINE

+San Francisco heads into the matchup fresh off a strong showing by Madison Bumgarner.
+Bumgarner went seven innings, surrendering two runs on four hits with three strikeouts against Miami.

-The Giants are 32-41 on their home turf.
-San Francisco has a collective batting average of .240 this season, led by Kevin Pillar with an average of .262.
+The Giants are 32-42 in home games.
+San Francisco hitters have posted a team on-base percentage of .301 this season, led by Brandon Belt with a mark of .338.

-The Marlins are 22-47 in road games.
-Miami ranks last in the National League in hitting with a .239 batting average.
-Miguel Rojas leads the team with an average of .284.
-The Giants won the last meeting 1-0.
-Tyler Beede secured his fifth victory and Stephen Vogt went 2-for-3 with a double for San Francisco.
-Sandy Alcantara registered his 13th loss for Miami.
+The Marlins have gone 23-47 away from home.
+Miami’s team on-base percentage of .295 is last in the National League.
+Garrett Cooper leads the team with an OBP of .344.
+The Marlins won the last meeting 4-2.
+Jarlin Garcia earned his third victory and Jorge Alfaro went 1-for-4 with a home run and two RBIs for Miami.
+Shaun Anderson registered his fifth loss for San Francisco.

 TOP PERFORMERS

-Pillar leads the Giants with 80 RBIs and is batting .262.
-Evan Longoria is 6-for-32 with a home run and three RBIs over the last 10 games for San Francisco.
+Kevin Pillar leads the Giants with 59 extra base hits and is batting .260.
+Belt is 10-for-31 with six doubles, a triple and two RBIs over the last 10 games for San Francisco.

-Starlin Castro leads the Marlins with 47 extra base hits and has 78 RBIs.
-Isan Diaz is 7-for-38 with a double, a triple, a home run and seven RBIs over the last 10 games for Miami.
+Starlin Castro leads the Marlins with 154 hits and has 78 RBIs.
+Miguel Rojas has 11 hits and is batting .344 over the last 10 games for Miami.

 LAST 10 GAMES